BoxHezi/ip2vulns/README.md

 When no `-o/--out` option is provided, results are printed to stdout.

-When providing the `-o/--out` option, results will be written to files.
-Each group's result will be written to separated files.
-Group index (starting from 0) will be appened to file output filename.

-> If 512 IPs are going to be scanned.
-The results will be written to 2 files.
-> If `-o test.csv` is given, then output files will be:
->
-> - test_0.csv
-> - test_1.csv
+When output to csv file, please specify the filename.
+For example, `ip2vulns -i 1.1.1.1 -o 1.1.1.1.csv`, the output file will be `1.1.1.1.csv`.

+When output to json file, a directory `out_json` will be created.
+Results will be stored using `<ip>.json`.
+For example, `ip2vulns -i 1.1.1.1 -o json`, then a directory `out_json` will be created.
+And the output filename will be `1.1.1.1.json`.

 # Local CVE Database